 \paragraph{Qualitative Comparison.} We compare our method against Vica-NeRF~\cite{dong2023vicanerf} and GaussianEditor~\cite{chen2023gaussianeditor} by presenting qualitative result in Fig.~\ref{fig:comparison}.
 While we additionally provide localization information in text prompt to Vica-NeRF, it is unable to edit the region of interest or preserve background color.
 Same as ours, GaussianEditor performs segmentation via SAM and 3D lifting from 2D inpainted image.
 However, GaussianEditor neither includes a mechanism to pick views containing illumination information, nor uses background in multi-view optimization~\cite{long2023wonder3d}.
 Therefore, it suffers from negligence to the scene illumination such as Pikachu and astronaut cases in Fig.~\ref{fig:comparison}.

-\paragraph{Quantitative Comparison.} We report CLIP Score ~\cite{hessel2021clipscore} for quantitative comparisons among baselines in Tab.~\ref{tab:clipscore}.
-Specifically, we leverage open-sourced ViT-B/32 model of CLIP.
-We use foreground image inside mask to filter out influence of background when CLIP evaluates text description.
-We formulate text prompt by filling sentence ``A photo of \{\}'', where text prompt in \{\} can be found in Fig.~\ref{fig:comparison}.
-Result shows that our generated objects are more aligned with input text prompt.
-In addition, we conducted a user study on the results and collected statistics of user's preference.
+\paragraph{Quantitative Comparison.} We conducted a user study on the results and collected statistics of user's preference.
 In the questionnaire, we put outputs of different methods in random order and ask participants which one is the most consistent with the text prompt and looks the most realistic within the scene.
 Statistics show that 0\% users prefer Vica-NeRF, 29.49\% prefer GaussianEditor and 70.51\% prefer ours.